eakhtiar/eakhtiar/README.md

-- 👋 Hi, I’m @eakhtiar
+- 👋 Hi, I’m Eakhtiar Uddin
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning OOP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python Tiny Project
-- 📫 How to reach me ...
+- 📫 If You want to connact with me then Email eakhtiar.me@gmail.com

 <!---
 eakhtiar/eakhtiar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.